-The RICE exhaust stack gas velocities and volumetric flow rates were determined using USEPA Method 2 prior to and after each test.
+The RICE exhaust stack gas velocity and volumetric flowrate was determined using USEPA Method 2 prior to and after each test.
 An S-type Pitot tube connected to a red-oil manometer was used to determine velocity pressure at each traverse point across the stack cross section.
 Gas temperature was measured using a K-type thermocouple mounted to the Pitot tube.
 The Pitot tube and connective tubing were leak-checked periodically to verify the integrity of the measurement system.

 The absence of significant cyclonic flow for the exhaust configuration was verified using an S-type Pitot tube and oil manometer.
 The Pitot tube was positioned at each velocity traverse point with the planes of the face openings of the Pitot tube perpendicular to the stack cross-sectional plane.
 The Pitot tube was then rotated to determine the null angle (rotational angle as measured from the perpendicular, or reference, position at which the differential pressure is equal to zero).
-Appendix 3 provides exhaust gas flowrate calculations and field data sheets.